Skip to content

 Consider your budget and scale

-QR codes cost near-zero at any scale.
-NFC requires per-tag hardware investment.
-At hundreds or thousands of touchpoints, QR codes save thousands of dollars.
+QR codes cost near-zero at any scale — the marginal cost of printing one more QR is the ink.
+NFC requires per-tag hardware investment that scales linearly with deployment size.
+At hundreds or thousands of touchpoints, QR codes save thousands of dollars in hardware plus the encoding labor and re-tag costs when the destination changes.

 3